ndd99/academic-regalia-loan-app/Documentation/Development.md

 * Clone the repo in that folder
     * https://github.com/etmitchell2022/regalia-loan-app-code.git
 * Refactor app_local.php in the IDE of your choice and rename it to app.php
-* In config/app_local.php, change the host name on line 259 to `regalia-db`.
+* In config/app_local.php, change the host name on line 259 to `localhost`.
 This will allow you access the MySQL server.

 ## Composer
 * Download composer in whatever way applies to you in https://getcomposer.org/download/